 The optimum success of the procedure and the rehabilitation therapy sometimes get affected if the other structures of the knee such as articular cartilage, meniscus are also injured.

-Anterior Cruciate Ligament reconstruction is considered as one of the successful procedure performed by the orthopedic surgeons.
+ACL reconstruction is considered as one of the successful procedure performed by the orthopedic surgeons.
 The procedure can give you even 99% satisfactory result if you get it done by a skilled and experienced surgeon.
 The procedure is highly demanded by the people who wish to get back to the active lifestyle, particularly who are very much interested in sports including running and twisting.

 Have a question?